General Library Policies

 - Absolutely no alcohol will be tolerated.

 Disclaimer: Users will be liable for any damage to library property and equipment caused by mishandling of food or drink.

 Disruptive behavior interferes with the tranquility of the library environment and right of library users to study or conduct their research in serenity and additionally for staff to conduct library business.
+Disruptive is being defined as any act or behavior that interferes with the tranquility or quietness of the library’s overall study environment and affects library users or staff.
 Disruptive behavior also may include any activity that results in harm to library equipment or library furniture.